 Biased Initialization

 One way of customizing an algorithm is a biased initial population.
 This can be very helpful if expert knowledge already exists, and known solutions should be improved.
-In the following, two different ways of initialization are provided: a) just providing the design space of the variables and b) a Population object where the objectives and constraints are provided and are not needed to be calculated again.
+In the following, two different ways of initialization are provided: a) just providing the design space of the variables and b) a Population object where the objectives and constraints are provided and do not need to be calculated again.

 NOTE: This works with all population-based algorithms in pymoo.
 Technically speaking, all algorithms which inherit from GeneticAlgorithm.
 For local-search based algorithm, the initial solution can be provided by setting x0 instead of sampling.